 Where you live in the country is going to have an effect on your solar systems performance and fortunately we live in the area of the country that gets most sunshine.
 The Sunny South coast of the UK.

-Don't take my word for it take a look at this site, The sunny South Coast (The maximum recorded duration of sunshine in a single month is 383.9 hours at Eastbourne in July 1911).
-Well a few more months like that and yes you may well get some of your capital investment back?
+Don't take my word for it take a look at this site, The sunny South Coast (The maximum recorded duration of sunshine in a single month is 383.9 hours at Eastbourne just along the coast from us in July 1911).But of course to get that from your solar PV it would have to have a device which tracked the sun all day, fixed roof system start low early morning peak and then slowly decrease as the earth moves in relation to the position of the sun.

 You may find also find the information these sites useful & Interesting

-12th of September Scaffold gone.
+12th of September 2008 Scaffold gone.
 Job complete.

+e-mail Lofty Would we recommend the company we used for your installation?
 Most decidedly, every thing about the Company was spot on and we are very impressed with the professionalism shown right from the ordering of the system to the installing, commissioning and the provision of the well presented detailed information folder every thing you need to know as either the householder or the professional agent on site is contained within that one file.

 Help was even available for applying for the grant which went without a hitch, It would not be an easy job without the companies support.

-We have now managed to switch our Electricity account across to 'Southern Energy' as of the 5th Oct 2008 and we have a date for the installation of the Import/Export meter for the 16th of Oct.
+We have now managed to switch our Electricity account across to 'Southern Electric' as of the 5th Oct 2008 and we have a date for the installation of the Import/Export meter for the 16th of Oct.

 However by that time I estimate we will have supplied at least 120KWh of energy to the National Grid for which we will not be paid.